theobarnhart-USGS/NHM-AK-POIs/README.md

 - HUC12 pour points in the domain (not included)

 ## Note on Projections
-These data are distributed at WGS84 (`EPSG:4326`) for purposes of versioning the POI list using geoJSON; however, this project is working in Alaska Albers Equal Area (`EPSG:3338`).
+These data are distributed as WGS84 (`EPSG:4326`) for purposes of versioning the POI list using geoJSON.
+We'll convert everything to Alaska Albers Equal Area (`EPSG:3338`) for use in the project.

 ## Code Examples